gabin-s/windtunnel/README.md

 _Project for the "Method in High Performance Computing" course (DD2356) at KTH_

 ## Information
-This project is proposed by _EduHPC 2021_.
+This project was originally proposed by _EduHPC 2021_.

 (c) 2021 Arturo Gonzalez-Escribano, Yuri Torres Group Trasgo, Universidad de Valladolid (Spain)